-- A. The use of a dwelling unit for the home occupation shall be clearly incidental and subordinate to the residential use of the property. - B. The home occupation shall not involve the employment of any person other than those residing at the location of the home occupation. - C. At least one person residing on the premises shall be the primary operator of the home occupation. - D. The home occupation shall not involve any exterior storage or display of products, equipment, or materials that can be visible from the street. - E. The home occupation shall not utilize more than 25 percent of the total floor area of the primary structure. - F. The home occupation shall not require any exterior, structural or aesthetic alterations to the dwelling unit that change the residential character of the dwelling unit. - G. The home occupation shall not require any additional entrances to the dwelling unit. - H. The home occupation shall not require increasing or enhancing the size, capacity, or flow of the water, gas, septic, sewer, or electrical system beyond that which is standard for a residence. - I. The home occupation shall not provide parking for customers or visits for business purposes that require the addition of any off-street parking spaces. - J. The home occupation shall not require the use of commercial vehicles for pickup and deliveries other than from the U.S. Postal Service or other express couriers.
+- A. The use of a dwelling unit for the home occupation shall be clearly incidental and subordinate to the residential use of the property. - B. The home occupation shall not involve the employment of any person other than those residing at the location of the home occupation. - C. At least one person residing on the premises shall be the primary operator of the home occupation. - D. The home occupation shall not involve any exterior storage or display of products, equipment, or materials that can be visible from the street. - E. The home occupation shall not make any use of accessory structures, including detached garages and sheds. - F. The home occupation shall not utilize more than 25 percent of the total floor area of the primary structure. - G. The home occupation shall not require any exterior, structural or aesthetic alterations to the dwelling unit that change the residential character of the dwelling unit. - H. The home occupation shall not require any additional entrances to the dwelling unit. - I. The home occupation shall not require increasing or enhancing the size, capacity, or flow of the water, gas, septic, sewer, or electrical system beyond that which is standard for a residence. - J. The home occupation shall not provide parking for customers or visits for business purposes that require the addition of any off-street parking spaces.

-- K. Home occupation vehicles shall not exceed one ton carrying capacity and must be used exclusively by the resident. - L. The following are permitted home occupations provided they do not violate any of the provisions of the previous paragraph: - 1.
+- K. The home occupation shall not require the use of commercial vehicles for pickup and deliveries other than from the U.S. Postal Service or other express couriers. - L. No more than one vehicle associated with the home occupation may be parked at the site.
+Such vehicle is not to exceed one ton carrying capacity and two axles and must be used exclusively by the resident. - M. The following are permitted home occupations provided they do not violate any of the provisions of the previous paragraph: - 1.
 Dressmaking, sewing and tailoring; - 2.
 Studios for painting, sculpturing, writing and other fine arts; - 3.
 Telephone answering and marketing; - 4.
 Home crafts, such as model making, rug weaving, and lapidary work; - 5.
 Instruction or teaching, such as academic tutoring, performing arts, or fine arts limited to one student at any given time; - 6.
 Computer application and internet sales, not including sale of computers; - 7.
 Office space for professionals, such as attorneys, drafters, realtors, insurance agents, engineers, architects, and other consultants; - 8.
 Administrative or clerical support services, such as transcription, court reporters, stenographers, notary public, or addressing services; - 9.
 Repair of clocks, instruments or other small appliances which do not create a nuisance due to noise, vibration, glare, fumes, odors or result in electrical interference; - 10.
 Barbershops and beauty parlors; limited to one operator and station; - 11.
 General construction and maintenance contractors; - 12.
 Lawn care and maintenance providers; - 13.
 Janitorial and cleaning services; - 14.
 Consultants and representatives for the sales industry, having no product displays on site; - 15.
+Pet grooming;

-Pet grooming; - 16.
-Day care for six (6) or fewer children; - 17.
+- 16. Day care for six (6) or fewer children; - 17.
 Licensed medical practitioner (excluding veterinarian).